Cervical nerve root

 The neck is supported by seven cervical vertebrae, and nestled among those seven vertebrae are eight cervical nerves.
-Each of these nerves begins at a cervical nerve root that branches off from the spinal cord to send electrical signals, or messages, to different parts of the body.
+Each of these nerves begins at a cervical nerve root, which branches off from the spinal cord and sends sensory signals, or messages, to different parts of the body.

-- C1 and C2: head motion, sensation
+- C1 and C2: Head

-- C3 and C4: diaphragm function
+- C3 and C4: Lower head and neck

-Most neck pain caused by an irregularity with a cervical nerve root can be managed through a course of conservative treatment, such as exercise, physical therapy, pain medicine, or behavior modification.
+Most neck pain caused by a pinched cervical nerve root can be managed through a course of doctor-recommended conservative treatment, such as exercise, physical therapy, pain medicine or behavior modification.

 Occasionally, chronic pain may persist even after weeks or months of nonsurgical treatments.
 At this point, your physician may recommend surgery as an option.